RobertClarkson1/Raspberry-Pi-PEAP-Setup/README.md

 # Raspberry-Pi-Wireless

-The following gives an overview into how I setup WPA2 PEAP on a Raspberry Pi with an additional Raspberry Pi acting as a 'Authentication' Server
+The following gives an overview into how I setup WPA PEAP on a Raspberry Pi with an additional Raspberry Pi acting as a 'Authentication' Server.

 ![Alt Text](test.png)